fabien-h/url/readme.md

 - `npm run build` to build the production version
 - `npm run release` to release a new version.
 Relies on [release-it](https://github.com/webpro/release-it) for deployments.

-To develop in local using the package from another application or package, go for a symlink:
+To develop in local using the package from another application or package, go for a symlink: `npm link /the/absolute/path/url`.

-    npm link /the/absolute/path/url
+To publish: `npm publish --access=public`.